-We asked local citizens to send a message to someone who is depressed and feeling alone right now in T&T and here’s what they had to say:
+We asked persons in Trinidad and Tobago who have experienced depression to send a message to others with depression who feel alone right now.
+Here is what they had to say:

 Too often we think that we are alone in experiencing the bad thoughts and feelings, but being not okay is a huge part of the collective human experience.
 I was very surprised when I started to open up about just how not okay I am and I found that so many people around me feel the same way.
 You are not alone, nor will you ever be alone with the bad stuff. – Radeyah H. Ali, Attorney at Law

 You are not alone.
 You’re alive for a reason, and I believe the Person up there knows your worth.
 I’ve been through that.
 I’m here, alive, to speak up for who probably thought they didn’t have a voice.
 You’re not alone.
 Keep praying.
 Keep fighting that battle.
 You may think that help isn’t there, but trust me: the Lord is going to send that right person to help you.
 He did for me. – Natile

 You deserve help and you don’t deserve to suffer because of the ignorance of those that came before you.
 And if you happen to lose your youth to depression, it’s never too late to go after that life that you really want. – Krista